-Guinevere Clark's first poetry collection, Fresh Fruit and Screams was published by Bluechrome Press (2006).
-More recently she's been featured in: Minerva Rising (2018) The A3 Review (2019), Black Bough Poetry (2019), The Atlanta Reveiw (2020), Magma Poetry (2020), Nawr Magazine (2020) and is a final 10 commended writer in Ambit's 2020 Poetry Competition with her poem, Another Country.
+Guinevere Clark's first poetry collection, Fresh Fruit & Screams was published by Bluechrome Press (2006).
+More recently she's been featured in: Minerva Rising (2018) The A3 Review (2019), Black Bough Poetry (2019), The Atlanta Reveiw (2020), Magma Poetry (2020), Nawr Magazine (2020) and was a final 10 commended writer in Ambit's 2020 Poetry Competition.

 2021 will see exciting new work in Culture Matters and Blackbox Manifold and Guinevere being third time nominated for The Pushcart Poetry Prize.

 She studied Creative Writing, Physical Theatre & Live Arts at Manchester Metropolitan University, graduating with a First Class B.A.Degree in Creative Arts (2001).
 She has a M.A.Degree in Creative Writing (2011), University of Wales Trinity St David.

 She's now completing a Creative Writing PhD at Swansea University, writing a new poetry book, Bone Maker, on narratives within motherhood, relationships and gender inequality, with site-specific focus to South West Wales.

 Dad's Ammonite's (2021) Film Poem Creative Fusion Project with Stefanos Andreas.

 Jaipur Festival (2020) reading at the British Library event via Swansea University's Cultural Institute.